Lease Agreements By Type (6)

 Landlord Noncompliance: Tenants issue a 30-day notice to repair or quit where, unless the repairs are complete within 14 days, the lease will terminate accordingly (NE RS § 76-1425).

-Domestic Violence: Victims terminate by notice (14-30 days); however, are still liable for that month’s rent and:
+Domestic Violence: Victims terminate by notice (14-30 days); however, they are still liable for that month’s rent and:

 - Must supply supportive documentation from a health institute (e.g., medical, mental, or victim services)